Terrastories/offline-field-kit/README.md

    `docker compose up`

-   This will download the latest production-ready image and boot a fully configured Terrastories instance, database, and tileserver.
+   This will download the latest production-ready image and boot a fully configured Terrastories instance and database.

 ## Advanced Setup